Trump pardons 15, commutes 5 sentences, including GOP allies

 Last month, Trump pardoned former national security adviser Michael Flynn, who had twice pleaded guilty to lying to the FBI, and months earlier commuted the sentence of another associate, Roger Stone, days before he was to report to prison.

 Trump has granted about 2% of requested pardons in his single term in office — just 27 before Tuesday's announcement.
-By comparison, Barack Obama granted 212 or 6%, and George W. Bush granted about 7%, or 189.
+By comparison, Barack Obama granted 212 or 6%, and George W. Bush granted 189 or about 7%.
 George H.W.
 Bush, another one-term president, granted 10% of requests.

 Also among those pardoned by Trump was Phil Lyman, a Utah state representative who led an ATV protest through restricted federal lands.

-Lyman was serving as a Utah county commissioner in 2014 when he led about 50 ATV riders in a canyon home to Native American cliff dwellings that officials closed to motorized traffic.
-The ride occurred amid a sputtering movement in the West pushing back against federal control of large swaths of land and came in the wake of an armed confrontation Nevada rancher Cliven Bundy had with Bureau of Land Management over grazing fees.
+Lyman was serving as a Utah county commissioner in 2014 when he led about 50 ATV riders in a canyon where there are Native American cliff dwellings that officials had closed to motorized traffic.
+The ride occurred during a sputtering movement in the West pushing back against federal control of large swaths of land and came after an armed confrontation Nevada rancher Cliven Bundy had with Bureau of Land Management over grazing fees.

 Lyman spent 10 days in prison and was ordered to pay nearly $96,000 in restitution.
 The Trump administration in 2017 lifted a ban on motorized vehicles in parts of the canyon but left restrictions in place through other areas where Lyman led his ride.